zmzfpc/Model_Merging_Data_Mixture/README.md

 - [Repository Structure](#Repository-Structure)

 ## Model Checkpoints
-All 28 chekpoints from the experiments reported in Table 3 of the paper can be accessed from this [Google Drive](https://drive.google.com/drive/folders/1M4FbjhO7hjlrmhGosNYkgKuSYLskaWVz?usp=sharing)
+All 28 chekpoints from the experiments reported in Table 3 of the paper can be accessed from  Google Drive using the links in the file [checkpoints.csv](./checkpoints.csv)

 Each models is zipped with the following naming convention: